-Like any other Roon Core, ROCK supports SMB network storage, and will work with most NAS devices.
+Like any other Roon Server, ROCK supports SMB network storage, and will work with most NAS devices.

 If you already own a NAS, this is a good option as it will use the device you already own, and won't require any copying of your media or formatting of your drives.

 - Most NAS devices do a poor job reporting changes to Roon, which may necessitate more frequent rescans in order to detect newly added content

 - Some NAS models exhibit poor performance when compared to USB or internal drives, particularly WD MyCloud and Drobo products

 If you're going to directly connect a USB drive to your server, you will have some options about how you want to format your drive.

 We recommend USB drives connected to ROCK be formatted exFAT if you require compatibility, or EXT4 if you don't.

 - No real limits on drive size or file size

 ROCK will also work with NTFS ,FAT32, and EXT2/3/4 drives, but if you are starting fresh with USB storage, our recommendation would be to use exFAT.